FREE SHIPPING AT $150!

 However, the relationship between the digestive tract and the immune system is also moderated by a healthy gut microbiome.

-The intestinal barrier is much like what it sounds like—composed of cells of mucus, epithelial cells, and immunoglobulin, and antimicrobial peptides (along with other immune cells).
+The intestinal barrier is composed of cells of mucus, epithelial cells, and immunoglobulin, and antimicrobial peptides (along with other immune cells).

 Keeping this layer healthy means having a healthy gut microbiome, which helps to protect and strengthen several types of immune cells.